Exponential Utility Function

 Numeric example evaluating the scaling parameters a and b for a lottery with maximum gain 1,000 dollars and maximum loss 500 dollars.

-In the above equation, R is the Risk Tolerance, as usual.
-When you use the SpiceLogic Decision Analysis Software (Decision Tree Software or Rational Will), these scaling parameters will be evaluated automatically based on your other inputs.
+In the equation above, R is the Risk Tolerance, as before.
+When you use the SpiceLogic Decision Analysis Software (Decision Tree Software or Rational Will), these scaling parameters are worked out for you automatically from your other inputs.

 Marginal Utility

-Marginal Utility is a measure that indicates how much a person's utility changes by a little change of payoff.
-Mathematically, if you differentiate the Utility Function U(x) with respect to the payoff x, then you get the Marginal Utility Function.
+Marginal Utility tells you how much your utility shifts when the payoff changes by a small amount.
+In math terms, differentiate the utility function U(x) with respect to the payoff x, and you get the Marginal Utility function.

 Marginal utility function of the exponential utility, derived by differentiating U(x); expressed in terms of scaling parameter b and risk tolerance R.

-Here, the "b" is a scaling parameter, and R is the Risk Tolerance, x is the real-life payoff and U(x) is the utility value for the given payoff x.
+Here "b" is a scaling parameter, R is the Risk Tolerance, x is the real-life payoff, and U(x) is the utility for that payoff x.

-Risk Aversion is a mathematical function that indicates how risk-averse a decision-maker is.
-The risk aversion function can be derived from the Utility function.
-As we explained in the Utility Function chapter that, the absolute risk aversion is
+Risk Aversion is a function that tells you how risk-averse a decision-maker is, and you can derive it from the utility function.
+As we covered in the Utility Function chapter, the absolute risk aversion is

 Absolute risk aversion formula: minus U double-prime of x divided by U prime of x, applied to any utility function U(x).